 Spring is usually dry and pleasant, while summer brings sporadic rains and highs of about 30 degrees Celsius (86 degrees Fahrenheit).

-Even though Bhutan does not have many indigenous species of mammals, the country is home to a wide range of creatures.
-Bhutan’s national animal is the takin.
-Many experts are perplexed by the takin since they cannot associate it with any other species.
-It is known as «beestung moose» because of the hump on its snout and size, similar to a North American moose.
-Hunting these animals is illegal, and poaching is rare since Takin parts have little actual commercial value.
-Snow leopards, blue sheep, red pandas, and tigers may be found in Bhutan’s higher elevations.
+Despite the absence of many indigenous species of mammals, Bhutan is home to a varied range of creatures.
+Bhutan’s national animal is the Takin.
+Many experts are confused by the Takin, as they have been unable to connect it to any other species.
+Hunting these creatures is prohibited by law, and poaching is low because Takin parts have no real economic value.
+Snow leopards, blue sheep, red pandas, and tigers live at Bhutan’s higher elevations.

-In contrast, leopards, grey langurs, sambhar deer, one-horned rhinos, and elephants can be found in the lower, temperate, tropical zones.
-Bhutan is also home to over 670 bird species due to its location at the crossroads of a significant avian migratory path.
-Bhutan is regarded as a «safe haven» for sixteen severely endangered bird species, including the endangered Black Necked Crane.
+In contrast, leopards, grey langurs, sambhar deer, one-horned rhinos, and elephants live in the lower, temperate, tropical zones.
+Bhutan is also home to over 670 bird species due to its location at the crossroads of a major avian migration path.
+For sixteen highly endangered bird species, including the uncommon Black Necked Crane, Bhutan offers a «haven.»

 Our Bhutan Expeditions